SATWIKDIKKALA/LLMs-in-Health-Sciences/README.md

 - **Model Output**:
     - Each finetuned model will be saved in your Google Drive with names from `results1` to `results10` based on the instruction template used.

-- **Dependencies**:
-    - Ensure all Python dependencies are installed as per the `requirements.txt` file, if provided in the repository.